aspose-cells/Aspose.Cells-Doc-md/net/UI-Components/aspose-cells-gridjs/storage/_index.md

         }
 		...
 ```
-B.If we do not set GridJsWorkbook.CacheImp, GridJs will create and do save file within the **Config.FileCacheDirectory**
+B.If we do not set GridJsWorkbook.CacheImp,

-which is the default cache directory which we can set.
+GridJs will create and do save file within the **Config.FileCacheDirectory** , which is the default cache directory which we can set.

-###  So if you want to get the updated result file, how to?
+###    if you want to get the updated result file, how to?
-######1.
-Make sure a specified map correspondence  between the file and the uid,  you can always get the same uid for a specifed file name,not from random generation.
+#### 1. Make sure a specified map correspondence  between the file and the uid,  you can always get the same uid for a specifed file name,not from random generation.
 For example just use the filename is ok
 ```C#
 //in controller